Packard Bell Corporation: History

 In 1968, Packard Bell was sold to Teledyne.
 Teledyne was interested in expanding into consumer electronics.
 Teledyne converted Packard Bell common stock into Teledyne common stock at a ratio of one share of Teledyne common stock for each seven and one-half shares of Packard Bell common stock.
 The Packard Bell name remained but with Teledyne as a prefix (as with other Teledyne operating divisions), and was renamed "Teledyne Packard Bell".
-Packard Bell ceased marketing television sets in 1974, joining a number of manufacturers exiting the business, merging with stronger competitors or outsourcing manufacturing to foreign entities.
+Teledyne Packard Bell ceased making home entertainment products in 1974, joining a number of manufacturers exiting the business, merging with stronger competitors or outsourcing manufacturing to foreign entities.
+Teledyne sold the name and assets in 1985 leading to the formation of the Packard Bell PC company.

 There is minimal information regarding Leon Packard.
 The growth of Packard Bell was primarily from Herb and his brothers.
 Born Herbert Anthony Zwiebel in 1890, his parents were Anthony (Anton) Zwiebel Jr and Anna Mary Brehm.
 Like many descendants of immigrants, there was the desire to acquire 'American-sounding' names, so Herb changed his last name to Bell.
 In his leisure time, Herb Bell was an avid boater and owned several pleasure craft and yachts.
 He had a 98-foot (29.9 m) yacht that he later donated to the Scripps Institution of Oceanography.
 They were docked at Newport Harbor (Newport Beach, California) and often sailed from Newport Harbor to Catalina Island.
 He named his boats the Five Bells referring to him and his brothers.
+Bell resigned in 1962 and died in 1970.